sophiagu/stable-baselines-tf2/README.md

 ```

 ## Notes
-- This deposit does not work with `tensorboard` yet due to some weird compatibility issues for `tf.summary` in TF1.
+- This repo does not work with `tensorboard` yet due to some weird compatibility issues for `tf.summary` in TF1.